rrsilaya/bluetag-server/README.md

 ### Installation
 1. Clone this repository.
 2. Install all the dependencies by running `yarn install`.
+3. Run `yarn seed` to populate with data.
+You will be prompted twice for your password.
 3. Run the server using `yarn start`.

 ### Developers